nivit/polybar-module-news/README.md

 # Polybar Module - News

 ## Description
 This [polybar](https://github.com/jaagr/polybar) module displays RSS feeds.
-Then You can read news in your browser by a simple click on the bar.
+Then you can read news in your browser by a simple click on the bar.

 ## Screenshots